edwinwebb/three-seed/README.md

 * React for easy HTML controls
 * Use async/await for easy asset loading
 * GLSL example with .shader files
+* Tweening with GSAP

 ## TODO
 * Still needs some testing and tightening up
+* Update Tweens to PopMotion
 * Make it easy to remove React/Redux/Builtins
 * Documentation
 * React componenents for Vector modification